This week five years ago I decided to launch my food blog – DELALICIOUS!!

 - Place the sugar in a large mixing bowl, pour over the melted butter and whisk to combine well until the sugar is well coated and beginning to dissolve.

-- Whisk the eggs together separately and keep 1/2 of one egg to the side.
+- In a separate bowl, whisk the eggs together and keep 1/2 of one egg to the side.
 Pour the remaining 2.5 eggs into the sugar and butter mix and whisk together until well combined.

 - Sieve in the flour, baking powder and cocoa powder and stir together with a large wooden spoon or spatula until no flour remains.